JamesonRGrieve/AGiXT-Interactive/docs/README.md

 - If you don't already have AGiXT, [follow this link for instructions to set it up.](https://github.com/Josh-XT/AGiXT#quick-start-guide)
 - After you have run the AGiXT back end, follow these instructions below.

-Create and modify the `.env` file to your liking.
+Modify the `.env.local` file to your liking.

 ```env
 AGIXT_SERVER=http://localhost:7437